QuarkNerd/blog/ceberhardt/_posts/2015-07-08-yahoo-finance-chart.md

 Rather than append a `g` element directly into the container, it is appended within a data join enter selection.
 This ensures that only a single element is added regardless of how many times the `renderChart` function is called.

-The above example is a relatively simple layout, for a more complex example [pop over to the d3fc website](http://scottlogic.github.io/d3fc/components/layout/layout.html).

 A volume scale is constructed with a domain based on the input data and a range based on the height of the volume container:

 {% highlight js %}